OpenDaylight Project

 The OpenDaylight Project is a collaborative open-source project hosted by the Linux Foundation.
-The project serves as a platform for software-defined networking (SDN) for open, centralized, computer network device monitoring.
+The project serves as a platform for software-defined networking (SDN) for customizing, automating and monitoring computer networks of any size and scale.

 History

 On April 8, 2013, The Linux Foundation announced the founding of the OpenDaylight Project.
 The goal was to create a community-led and industry-supported, open-source platform to accelerate adoption & innovation in terms of software-defined networking (SDN) and network functions virtualization (NFV).
 The project's founding members were Big Switch Networks, Brocade, Cisco, Citrix, Ericsson, IBM, Juniper Networks, Microsoft, NEC, Red Hat and VMware.

 Reaction to the goals of open architecture and administration by The Linux Foundation have been mostly positive.
 While initial criticism centered on concerns that this group could be used by incumbent technology vendors to stifle innovation, most of the companies signed up as members do not sell incumbent networking technology.

 Technical steering committee

 For governance of the project, the technical steering committee (TSC) provides technical oversight over the project.
 The TSC is able to hold voting on major changes to the project.
 As of June 2022, the TSC includes: